 news

-This article is lightly edited from its original format, “In the Life of Fire: Occupied Puerto Rico and the U.S. War on Venezuela,” published by the Anti-Imperialist Scholars Collective in The Pen is My Machete, Vol. 1, Issue 3.
-In recent weeks, Puerto Rico has once again become a forward operating base for Imperialist war games in the Caribbean.
+This article is lightly edited from its original format, “In the Line of Fire: Occupied Puerto Rico and the U.S. War on Venezuela,” published by the Anti-Imperialist Scholars Collective in The Pen is My Machete, Vol. 1, Issue 3.
+In recent weeks, Puerto Rico has once again become a forward operating base for imperialist war games in the Caribbean.
 Off the southern coast, U.S. Navy sailors and Marines practice amphibious landings while a fleet of F-35 fighter jets, P-8 maritime surveillance aircraft, and MQ-9 reaper drones are deployed to one or more U.S. military installations occupying more than 78,000 acres […]

 September 23 marks the birth of the Puerto Rican nation, the death of a national hero, and a time for reflection and rejuvenation for the protracted struggle ahead.
 The roots of our nation are in Lares.
 The definition of our nationality was forged by the determination to expel colonial power from our land.
 In the days and months preceding the 23rd of September, 1868, a conspiracy was born.
 A conspiracy fully aware of its driving forces: national liberation and class struggle.
 A conspiracy to expel the institution of slavery from the archipelago.
 To banish the plantation system and give life […]